Research🔎

 Publications📄

-Abstract: Motivated by the mixed evidence on the performance of (downside) volatility-managed equity factor portfolios in the U.S., I study the performance of nine (downside) volatility-managed equity factors before and after considering transaction costs in a set of 45 international equity markets.
-My results suggest that volatility management is most promising for market, value, profitability, and momentum portfolios and that the performance can be enhanced by applying downside volatility instead of total volatility (variance) as a scaling factor.
-Nevertheless, a marginal trader would find it difficult to profit from these strategies as only the managed market and momentum strategies are partially robust to my transaction cost estimations.
-Collectively, my results suggest that the persistence of abnormal returns of (downside) volatility-managed equity factors can largely be explained by the associated transaction costs.
-Finally, my cross-country analysis suggests that the slow trading hypothesis is partially able to explain cross-country performance differences of volatility-managed value and momentum portfolios.
+Abstract: I study the performance of nine (downside) volatility-managed equity factors before and after considering transaction costs in 45 international equity markets.
+My results suggest that volatility management is most promising for market, value, profitability, and especially momentum portfolios.
+The performance of volatility-managed market and value portfolios can be further enhanced by applying downside volatility as a scaling factor.
+Nevertheless, only the managed market and momentum strategies are partially robust to transaction cost suggesting that the persistence of abnormal returns can largely be explained by the associated transaction costs.
+Cross-country analysis suggests that the slow trading hypothesis is partially able to explain cross-country performance differences of volatility-managed value and momentum portfolios.
+Finally, performance decomposition analysis reveals additional suggestive evidence in support of the slow trading hypothesis.

 Presentations📍: 28th Annual Meeting of the German Finance Association (DGF 2022); 83rd Annual Conference of the German Association for Business Research (VHB 2022)